 Employment Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) reported that many acting professionals leave the field because work is hard, hours are long and pay is often low.
-Employment opportunities for acting professionals are expected to grow 10% between the years of 2014 and 2024, which is faster than the national average.
+Employment opportunities for acting professionals are expected to grow 1% between the years of 2018 and 2028, which is little or no change.
 Developing content for cell phone and other mobile media devices, interactive media platforms and online movies will augment traditional acting opportunities.

 Aspiring actors can study and perfect their craft at the associate's, bachelor's and master's degree levels, as well as pursue continuing education experiences through workshops after graduation.
 Although the employment outlook is positive, many actors find the work to be hard and the pay to be low.